Skip to main content

 1. Tracker logs — We record the week each school contacts reserve-list families by band when parents report offer dates (aggregated, not individual outcomes).

-2. NESA cross-check — Published status updates confirm when a round is active; we do not invent interim dates.
+2. DoE cross-check — NSW Department of Education published status updates confirm when a round is active; we do not invent interim dates.

 3. Not a placement guarantee — Reserve movement depends on declines, school capacity and band cut-offs that change year to year.